oxquantum-repo/AutoDot/Resources/Running_on_windows.md

 # Running on windows

-To run the algorithm on a windows computer you need to use a windows subsytem please follow the instructions at the following link: https://docs.microsoft.com/en-us/windows/wsl/install-win10.
+To run the algorithm on a windows computer you need to use a windows subsystem please follow the instructions at the following link: https://docs.microsoft.com/en-us/windows/wsl/install-win10.

-We have tested [Ubuntu 18.04 LTS](https://www.microsoft.com/en-gb/p/ubuntu-1804-lts/9n9tngvndl3q?rtc=1#activetab=pivot:overviewtab) and shown it works so it is prefered over other distributions.
+We have tested [Ubuntu 18.04 LTS](https://www.microsoft.com/en-gb/p/ubuntu-1804-lts/9n9tngvndl3q?rtc=1#activetab=pivot:overviewtab) and shown it works so it is preferred over other distributions.

-# Setup subsytem
+# Setup subsystem
-Once your windows subsytem is installed and you're logged-in and inside your ~ (home) directory run the following:
+Once your windows subsystem is installed and you are logged-in and inside your ~ (home) directory run the following:
 ```
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```